 “Healthier, more productive workers equals healthier, more productive companies.”

-- 75% of premature deaths from heart disease are male
+- Seventy five percent of premature heart disease deaths are male

-- Men are three times as likely to die from suicide than women
+- Men are three times more likely to die by suicide

-- Men are also more likely to use harmful coping mechanisms such as drugs or alcohol
+- Men are more likely to use harmful coping mechanisms

-- Men access and engage with health services less than women.
+- Men engage with health services less often

-- Globally, men of working age are almost three times as likely to die from occupational risk factors than women
+- Globally, working‑age men are almost three times more likely to die from occupational risks

-Our recent webinar together with Peppy Health, ‘From the Boardroom to the Bedroom: Examining the role of businesses in supporting all aspects of men’s health’ saw an expert panel come together to explore the kinds of issues affecting men, and the types of health support they really need and want from their workplaces.
+In our webinar with Peppy Health, ‘From the Boardroom to the Bedroom: Examining the role of businesses in supporting all aspects of men’s health’ an expert panel explored the issues affecting men and the support they want from their workplaces.
 You can watch the replay here.

 Key issues for men’s health at work